Biggest Music Festivals on the Planet

 Where: Novi Sad, Vojvodina

-Fun fact: In true rock-and-roll form, Exit was born of rebellion; it has its roots in morale-boosting concerts held by student activists protesting Serbian president Slobodan Miloševic during the Yugoslav wars.
+Fun fact: In true rock 'n' roll form, Exit was born of rebellion; it has its roots in morale-boosting concerts held by student activists protesting Serbian president Slobodan Miloševic during the Yugoslav wars.

 13. Untold Festival, Romania